visipedia/ssw60/README.md

 We do not enforce a specific audiovisual classification model or training procedure.
 This is a fast moving research area with new ideas and datasets coming quickly.
 We expect researchers to be clear and forthright in describing all data (inlcuding "pretaining data" and "pretrained backbones") they used for training their models and the steps taken to produce their final audiovisual classification network.
 Researchers may find it useful to pretrain their models using the accompanying audio (`audio_ml.csv`) and image datasets (`images_nabirds.csv`, `images_inat.csv`).
 If this is done, we expect the `train/test` splits for those datasets to be respected.
 We discourage merging the `train` and `test` splits to build a larger training corpus.

 ## Best Results
-We breifly describe the steps taken to achieve the best results on SSW60, which is `80.6%`  in Table 5 .
+We breifly describe the steps taken in our EECV 2022 paper to achieve the best results on SSW60.
 Please see the accompanying paper for details and specifics.
+We train two [ViT-B models](https://arxiv.org/abs/2010.11929), one to process audio, and one to process images.
+We then combine these models through score fusion.
+The steps taken:
-  1. Pretrain image classifier using the  `images_inat` dataset.
+  1. Pretrain the image classifier using the  `images_inat` dataset.
   2. Pretrain the audio classifier using the `audio_ml` dataset.
   3. Fine-tune the audio classifier on the training videos.
   5. Use score fusion to combine the predictions of the audio and video classifiers on the video test set.

+This method achieves `80.6%` top-1 accuracy on the SSW60 video test set.
+Note that this process did ***not*** fine-tune the image classifier on the video frames of the SSW60 video train set.

 ## Limitations